 D. It shall be the responsibility of the Executive Committee to originate and recommend rules of procedure governing the relationship as between the AAPL and its affiliated associations provided; however, that such rules shall be consistent with and not in derogation of any of the provisions of this Article XV and shall be subject to final approval by a majority of the Board of Directors.

 Section 3.
+Eligibility.

 No local association shall be eligible for initial affiliation with the AAPL unless it:

 A. Is a formally organized group of Land Professionals with not less than 25 active AAPL members; and,